 -the parenteral preparations must be prepared under strict aseptic conditions.

-– the parenteral solution so formed is passed through bacteria proof filter, such as, filter candle, seitz filter, membrane filter, and sintered glass filters.
+– the parenteral solution so formed is passed through bacteria-proof filters, such as filter candle, Seitz filter, membrane filter, and sintered glass filters.

-– the primary objectives of filtration is to clarify the solution by removing foreign particles.
+– the primary objective of filtration is to clarify the solution by removing foreign particles.

--if the parenteral preparation are required to be sterilized by means of bacteria proof filters.
+-if the parenteral preparation is required to be sterilized by means of bacteria proof filters.

--filtration should be done under strict aseptic condition to avoid contamination of filtered solution, before it is finally transferred into final container and sealed.
+-filtration should be done under the strict aseptic conditions to avoid contamination of the filtered solution before it is finally transferred into a final container and sealed.

 5.filling and preparation in final containers

--ampoules are used for filling single doses whereas, vials are used for filling multidoses.
+-ampoules are used for filling single doses whereas, vials are used for filling multi dose.

 -bottles are meant for filling transfusion fluids.

--on small scale, filling is done manually is done by automatic filling machine.
+-on small scale, the filling is done manually is done by an automatic filling machine.